JeazW/OctpusDocs/src/pages/docs/octopus-cloud/task-cap.md

 We assign resources to the instance based on the task cap.
 Changing the task cap changes those resources.
 That requires a small outage as the instance and database are reprovisioned.
 We will wait until your next maintenance window to perform that reprovisioning.
 You might not see a change in the task cap until the next day.

-**Please note:** If you need a task cap higher than 160 please reach out to sales@octopus.com to discuss your use case.
+**Please note:** If you need a task cap higher than 160 please reach out to sales@yamldoc.liuyan.wang to discuss your use case.
 These options are meant to cover the majority of use cases.

 **Important:** 5, 10, 20, 40, 80, and 160 are the only options we offer.
-If you want an instance with a task cap above 160, again, reach out to sales@octopus.com.
+If you want an instance with a task cap above 160, again, reach out to sales@yamldoc.liuyan.wang.
 There are no options between those tiers.
 For example, no Octopus Cloud instance can have a task cap of 15, 34, 45, or 68.

 ## How to choose a task cap
 We recommend the number of deployments required for a production deployment.
 Deployments and runbook runs are the most common tasks.
 Deployments typically take longer than runbook runs.
 Production deployments are time constrained.
 They are done off-hours during an outage window.